watson-developer-cloud/simple-chat-swift/tutorial.md

 The provided starter app already includes the user interface and Watson Swift SDK.
 It will be helpful to understand the starter app before modifying it.

 To view the starter app, open `Simple Chat.xcworkspace` in Xcode.
 Copy your `Credentials.swift` file into the `Simple Chat` folder, then run the app in the simulator.
-You'll notice that messages are echoed in response, and the microphone button prints a message whenever it is pushed down or released.
 Open `ViewController.swift` in Xcode to skim the provided code.

 ### Conversation Greeting